A chewy pecan mixture fills buttery pastry cups for an all-time favorite Southern treat.

 - 1 cup (250 mL) pecan halves, finely chopped

-Using the Small Scoop, shape the dough into 1" (2.5-cm) balls.
+- Shape the dough into 1” (2.5-cm) balls.
 Place the dough balls into the ungreased cups of the Mini Muffin Pan.
-Dip the Mini Tart Shaper in the flour, and press into the dough with even pressure until the dough rises slightly above the rim of the pan.
+Press your thumb, or a small spoon coated in flour, into the center of each dough ball to create a divot.
+Using your thumb or the spoon, push the dough up the sides of the mini muffin pan until the dough rises slightly above the rim of the pan.

-For the filling, place the butter in a Small Batter Bowl; microwave on HIGH for 30 seconds or until melted.
+- For the filling, place the butter in a small microwavable bowl; microwave on HIGH for 30 seconds or until melted.
 Stir in the brown sugar, egg, and vanilla.
-Finely chop the pecans using the Food Chopper; add them to the batter bowl contents and mix well.
+Finely chop the pecans; add them to the bowl and mix well.

-Using the scoop, fill each tart shell with a level scoop of the filling (do not overfill).
+- Fill each tart shell with a level tablespoon (15 mL) of the filling (do not overfill).
 Bake for 20-25 minutes or until the cookies are light golden brown.
 Remove the pan from the oven, and let the cookies cool in the pan for 3 minutes.
-Remove the cookies from the pan to a Stackable Cooling Rack and let them cool completely.
-Sprinkle with powdered sugar, if desired.
+Remove the cookies from the pan to a cooling rack and let them cool completely.
+Sprinkle with powdered sugar or cinnamon, if desired.

 - 24 servings of 1 tart